-2. Supervision and Coordination of the Organizational, Administrative and Other Internal Affairs (Items 6-11 of the Agenda)
+2. Supervision and Coordination of the Organizational, Administrative and Other Internal Affairs (items 6-11)

-Under item 6, "Review of Membership", the Chairman noted that membership of the General Council and the number of Contracting Parties are the same as last year - fifteen (15) members of NAFO.
+2.1 Under item 6, "Review of Membership", the Chairman noted that membership of the General Council and the number of Contracting Parties are the same as last year - fifteen (15) members of NAFO.
 He informed the Meeting about his letters sent on behalf of NAFO to two Contracting Parties - Bulgaria and Romania -asking for clarification on future participation and contributions of those members in NAFO business considering that there has not been any relations with those members for a number of years (Romania - 10 years and Bulgaria - 4 years).